-This resource is presented by the Carmelites of Australia & Timor-Leste at a time when many cannot gather together as we usually do to celebrate the Eucharist.
+This resource is presented by the Carmelites for use by individuals, families and small groups as a prayerful celebration of the Word of God to help prepare us to celebrate the Eucharist with our worshipping communities.
 We are conscious that Christ is present not only in the Blessed Sacrament but also in the Scriptures and in our hearts.
+We are also conscious of the many people who, for various reasons including sickness and infirmity, cannot physically attend the Eucharist.
 Even when we are on our own we remain part of the Body of Christ.